 - Click on the Share button in the top-right corner.

 - Open Sharing settings.
 You will see the list of people who have access to the board.

 - Specify access rights for a chosen user by clicking on the drop-down lists which state their current access rights.
 Here you can also remove collaborators.
 The board owner will also see the option to make another user the owner of the board (thus signing away the ownership)

 Please note that if the board is shared via other means (with the whole team, a project, with Company, or publicly), the user whose rights have been degraded may retain the previous level of access via team/project/Company/public sharing.

-The owner of the board is changing access rights for an existing collaborator
+The board owner is changing access rights for an existing collaborator

 Transferring board ownership to another board collaborator

 o transfer the ownership of the board the owner-to-be should be a member of the team where the board belongs and be specifically added to the board via Temail/Slack (be on the list of the collaborators).

 When you confirm ownership transfer, you will not be able to undo this action.